 Course Layout: The course comprises two loops that only overlap for a couple miles total.
 The 50k runners will complete the 20.3 M loop FIRST and the 10.8 M loop SECOND.
-All loops will be run in a CLOCKWISE direction for 2018.
+All loops will be run in a CLOCKWISE direction again for 2019.

 Overview map (Clockwise):

 Distances: Three distances, something for everyone: 50k, 20.3 M, 10.8 M. If you do not want to run 20 or 31 miles, you are welcome to join in on the fun by completing a stunning and runnable moderately difficult 10.8 mile loop through the lower portions of the hills including a trip through the breathtaking Reynolds Creek ‘red canyon.’

 Age Limits: Pickled Feet Ultra Running reserves the right to deny entry into the race based on age (youth).
 To enter the 10.8 Mile, kids 18 and under must have parental approval (and on-course supervision if young or inexperienced enough); as a rule, kids under 18 will not be allowed to register for the 50k or 20.3 Mile.
 We know there are kids who could be exceptions to this exclusion.
 If you are a parent of a kid who wants to run a longer distance, email email@example.com and let’s talk.

 Packet Pickup: Packet pickup will be held the week of the race (schedule will be posted on the sidebar over there on the left).
 Race morning packet pickup will be available starting at 6:00 am.
 Your race numbers will not be included in your race packets.
 We will hand them out with timing chips on race morning when you check in at the start.

 Start/Finish: Main trailhead on Wilson Creek Road off Hwy 78, Owyhee County, Idaho.
 Directions to the Start.
 50k and 20 Mile start at 7:30 am; 10 mile starts at 9:00 am.